-Quartus project files (\.qpf, \.qsf) in "cpu\alu", "cpu\bus", "cpu\control" and "cpu\registers" directories are non-functional and just conveniently hold sets of module files together.
-Quartus project in the "cpu\toplevel" directory only contains a top-level schematic diagram and is also not functional.
-They are only containers to hold files.
+Quartus project files (\.qpf, \.qsf) in "cpu\alu", "cpu\bus", "cpu\control" and "cpu\registers" directories are non-functional and just conveniently hold sets of files together within a conceptually modular overall design.
+Quartus project in the "cpu\toplevel" directory only contains a top-level schematic diagram which is not functional.
+Hence, they are only containers to hold files.

-When modifying a schematic, and most of the A-Z80 blocks are designed at the schematic level, open a corresponding Quartus container project (for example, when modifying a schematic in the ALU block, open "cpu\alu\test\alu.qpf"), change the schematics, compile it (to make sure it has no errors) and then export it to both the Verilog equivalent and a symbol file, as shown below:
+When modifying a schematic file (and most of the A-Z80 blocks are designed at the schematic level), open a corresponding Quartus container project (for example, when modifying a schematic in the ALU block, open "cpu\alu\test\alu.qpf").
+Change the schematics, compile it (to make sure it has no errors) and then export it to both the Verilog equivalent and a symbol file, as shown below:

-Verilog code is used to compile with the rest of A-Z80 core files while symbol files are (at the moment) optional but could be used in the future to create a schematic top-level.
+Verilog versions are used as final target files that compile with the rest of the A-Z80 core files while symbol files are (at the moment) optional but could be used in the future to create a fully working schematic top-level (TBD).